ericmhalvorsen/laptop/PROGRESS.md

   - [x] Extensible for other apps
   - [x] Full test coverage (16 tests, 92.8% coverage)
   - [x] Integrated into save command

+- Before continuing - for configs and dotfiles, we should scan the home directory to find candidates.
+I want new stuff to get saved next time I run the script.
+So like, it will look at what I have and back that up, and we can use a .ignore file type thing to prevent stuff we might not want

 - [ ] Implement Homebrew backup
   - [ ] Export formulas list
   - [ ] Export casks list